michael-e/email_newsletter_manager/readme.md

 - There are bugs concerning HTML form button values in Internet Explorer 6 and 7 (which shouldn't be used for Symphony anyway).
 This means that:

 	- You won't be able to send a newsletter in IE6 (who cares?)
-	- You won't be able to handle multiple Email Newsletters (i.e. Email Newsletter fields) **in the same section** using IE7.
+	- You won't be able to handle multiple email newsletters (i.e. Email Newsletter Manager fields) **in the same section** using IE7.
 This is considered a rare setup (but is actually a supported feature in modern browsers).

 	These constraints are regarded a small price for having a combined "Save and Send" button (which is simply called "Send").
 (We actually need the button's value to implement this functionality.)